DevExpress/testcafe-angular-selectors/angular-selector.md

 ## Usage

-### Wait for application is ready to run tests
+### Wait for application to be ready to run tests

-To wait until the Angular's component tree is loaded, add the `waitForAngular` method into fixture's `beforeEach` hook.
+To wait until the Angular's component tree is loaded, add the `waitForAngular` method to fixture's `beforeEach` hook.

 ```js
 import { waitForAngular } from 'testcafe-angular-selectors';